Highly motivated and enthusiastic – if this describes you, the Council of Canadian Academies urges you to consider joining its team of professionals.

 Council interns 2012-2013

-Important note: The Council is currently accepting applications for the summer 2016 session of the internship program.
-We are accepting applications from now until April 30, 2016.
-Please note that the winter session, with the original deadline of October 31, 2015 has been deferred.
-All applications received to date will be put forward for the summer session.
-If you have any questions about the program, or about your application, please contact Joe Rowsell at email@example.com or firstname.lastname@example.org
+The Council is currently accepting applications for the summer 2016 session of the internship program, which begins on July 4, 2016.
+We are accepting applications from now until May 15, 2016.
+Please note that all applications received to date will be put forward for the summer session.
+If you have any questions about the program, or about your application, please contact Joe Rowsell at firstname.lastname@example.org or email@example.com

 About the Program